Rochester Castle

 The Rochester Castle at the time of the Domesday survey was built of earth and timber.
 Work began on the current castle in 1087 by Bishop Gundolf, Bishop of Rochester at his own expense.

-In 1088 Bishop Odo, the king’s half brother and Earl of Kent, laid waste the lands of the king and of the archbishop and brought the booty into his castle at Rochester.
+In 1088 Bishop Odo, the king’s half-brother and Earl of Kent laid waste the lands of the king and of the archbishop and brought the booty into his castle at Rochester.

-The king sent his men after the bishop who swore to leave England and give up the Castle at Rochester
+The king sent his men after the bishop who swore to leave England and give up the Castle at Rochester.

-Just as the bishop was going with an intention to give up the castle, the men in the castle rose up, took the bishop and the king’s men and put them into prison.
+Just as the bishop was going with an intention to give up the castle, the men in the castle rose up, took the bishop and the king’s men, and put them into prison.
 The king went to the castle and persuaded those within to give up.
 The Bishop with the men in the castle were sent abroad in disgrace.

-Early 1600’s, James I granted ruins to Sir Anthony Weldon, presumably the same individual who gained possession of Canterbury Castle in a similar state.
+In the early 1600s, James I granted ruins to Sir Anthony Weldon, presumably the same individual who gained possession of Canterbury Castle in a similar state.

-Rochester Castle Vistor Information
+Rochester Castle Visitor Information

 Rochester Castle is open for visits.
 An adult ticket is £5.50, a child ticket £3.50 and a family ticket is £14.50.
 For updated info about opening times visit the official website.

-Rochester Castle Map&Location
+Rochester Castle Location

 The Rochester Castle address: Rochester ME1 1SW, United Kingdom.
 Use this map to get help with directions:

-Rochester Castle Photos
+Rochester Castle Map